 Thomas Demand has spent the last two and a half decades bringing together his talents as both a sculptor and a photographer in an attempt to capture the uncanny stutter of history that lies at the root of our contemporary image culture.
-Bringing together 80-100 photographs, films and wallpapers that span the arc of his career, the exhibition Thomas Demand: The Stutter of History will provide both an overview of the artist’s way of seeing the world as well as a lesson in how we might approach the onslaught of historical events that we consume through the world of images.
+Bringing together 80-100 photographs, films and wallpapers that span the arc of his career, the exhibition Thomas Demand: The Stutter of History provides both an overview of the artist’s way of seeing the world as well as a lesson in how we might approach the onslaught of historical events that we consume through the world of images.

 Demand’s images may appear to depict the real world but upon closer inspection they resonate with a fragile similitude that belies the fact that they are actually photographs of his handmade three-dimensional sculptural recreations of found images culled from the media.
 Before completing his MFA at Goldsmiths College in 1992 Demand studied with the sculptor Fritz Schwegler at the Kunstakademie Dusseldorf who encouraged him to explore the expressive possibilities of architectural models.
 He originally took up photography as a way to document his ephemeral paper reconstructions of everyday objects but quickly turned the tables and began making these constructions for the sole purpose of photographing them.
 This became the basis of his entire artistic practice.
 After choosing his source images, Demand uses colored paper and carboard to painstakingly reconstruct the spaces that they depict in three dimensions at a one to one scale.
 He then photographs these scenarios and subsequently destroys his models leaving behind only the ghostly photographic doppelgänger.
 The key to understanding the work of Thomas Demand is the feedback loop between the actual historical world that we inhabit, photographic documents of that world from the media, and Demand’s sculptural recreations of those images that he relaunches back into our world as large-scale photographs.
 The stutter of history lies in that strange gap between the world that we inhabit and the recreated world of paper and cardboard that the artist conjures in his studio.